Doctor Strange 2 post-credit scene: how many are there? Do they set up a sequel?

 Doctor Strange 2 post-credits scene, explained *spoilers*

-The first Doctor Strange 2 post-credits scene picks up right where Multiverse of Madness ended and seemingly answers the sequel’s cliffhanger.
+The first Doctor Strange 2 post-credits scene picks up right after the main Doctor Strange 2 ending and seemingly answers the sequel’s cliffhanger.
 What happened to Doctor Strange’s third eye?
 At the very least, the ex-Sorcerer Supreme has that dark magic situation under control for the time being.

 What he doesn’t have under control, though, is his new visitor.
 While walking down a street in New York, a woman in purple (namechecked as ‘Clea’ in the credits and played by Charlize Theron) arrives and tells Doctor Strange that "he caused an incursion… and we’re going to fix it."